Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 	> storeDB.ExecuteStoreCommand("TRUNCATE TABLE [ActionLog]");
 	> ````

-1. Browse to **/Store** and perform some actions there, like browsing an album detail.
+1. Browse to **/Store** and perform some actions there, like browsing a Genre's list of available albums.

 1. Browse to **/ActionLog** and if the log is empty press **F5** to refresh the page.
 Check that your visits were tracked: